gerph/riscos-presenter/rougol/talk.md

 # Introduction
 ## What we'll talk about

-* Some background.
+1. Some background.
-* What JFPatch-as-a-service is
+2. What JFPatch-as-a-service is.
-* How it works
+3. How it works.
-* What powers it...
+4. What powers it.
+5. Conclusions.

 ---
 template: section-title